ic S/general/checkmark circled Thanks for subscribing! Be on the lookout for our next newsletter.

 Financial Aid at North Country Community College

-The majority of North Country Community College undergrads use financial aid to to cover the cost of tuition.
-In 2022, 1,428 of the 1,751 undergrads enrolled received financial aid.
+The majority of North Country Community College undergrads use financial aid to finance their education.
+In 2023, 1,428 of the 1,751 undergrads enrolled received financial aid.
 North Country Community College meets 100% of the demonstrated financial need for undergraduates.

 The average financial aid package for a full-time, first-year student is around $6,500 a year.
 Around 85% of North Country Community College undergrads take out student loans to cover any remaining costs.
 North Country Community College graduates who have student loans graduate with an average of $3,800 of student loan debt.